 If your clothes have not been rinsed properly, Dr. Engelman suggests rinsing them twice to make sure all detergent residue is removed from clothing.
 If the irritation continues, she says that it is possible you may have contact dermatitis.
 Contact dermatitis is a skin irritation that occurs when your skin has an allergic reaction to something that it comes in contact with.

 To minimize your chances of contact dermatitis, Engelman suggests using a dye-free, fragrance-free detergent and fabric softener.
 “Oftentimes it is scent and dye that cause the problems and the majority of laundry detergents and fabric softeners include them — even some products marketed for baby laundry,” she says.
-So, when shopping for a laundry detergent—or fabric softener for that matter—be alert and look for detergents labeled fragrance-free and dye-free.
+So, when shopping for a laundry detergent, fabric softener or any other laundry products for that matter, be alert and look for detergents labeled fragrance-free and dye-free.
 Engelman says that another great way to avoid contact dermatitis is by sticking to one detergent.
-“Don’t buy whatever brand is on sale,” she warns, “ as changing detergents may make it harder to figure out what is causing the skin problem.”
+“Don’t buy whatever brand is on sale,” she warns.
+“Changing detergents may make it harder to figure out what is causing the skin problem.”

 Photography: Chaunte Vaughn, Art Direction: Melissa San Vicente-Landestoy, Associate Producer: Becca Solovay, Makeup Artist and Hair Stylist: Jonet Williamson, Wardrobe Stylist: Alexis Badiyi, Digital Tech: Paul Yem, Model: Camryn Herold